-Without the MPM GUI
+Without MPM GUI

-Once the MPM reference design is programmed to the target hardware, the demo can be viewed even without the MPM GUI, by using the SW3 on the Dev Kit to initiate power-up and power-down sequences and observing the current state of MPM on the Dev Kit light-emitting diodes (LEDs).
+Once the MPM reference design has been programmed to the target hardware the demo can be viewed even without the MPM GUI by using the SW3 on the Dev Kit to initiate power up and power down sequences and observing the current state of MPM on the Dev Kit LEDs.

-The central button (SW3) is used to start the MPM sequencing.
-If the MPM system is off, press SW3 to start sequencing the POLs up.
-If the MPM system is fully started, press SW3 to start sequencing the POLs down.
+The central button (SW3) is used to start MPM sequencing.
+If the MPM system is off, pressing SW3 starts sequencing the POLs up.
+If the MPM system is fully started, pressing SW3 starts sequencing the POLs down.